 If you reached state pension age before 6 April 2016, the changes won't affect you.

-From April 2016, the pension will continue as it has before, the old system will apply even if you decide to defer or delay drawing your state pension.
+The old system will apply even if you decided to defer or delay drawing your state pension.

 Who will benefit from the new state pension?

 Some women and carers are likely to be better off under the new system.

 You get National Insurance credits for things such as being too ill to work, or being a carer or unemployed.

 For this group of people, the credits they've earned will count for more than they did previously.